russia has launched a full-scale war in Ukraine. Donate to support Ukraine and protect the world’s peace.

 Who should read Ask and It Is Given

-• Those looking for practical techniques to improve their manifestation skills.
+Those looking to improve their manifestation techniques.

 Peace is Every Step